vishvAsa/AgamaH/meta/myth/parallel-reality-models.md

 If one must accept myth (eg. rAmAyaNa) as literal truth, one can stay scientifically sane and satisfy the traditionalists - one can follow what some pUrvAchArya said - "yado oru kalpattile ..."  .
 The usual kalpabheda trick.

 ## Parallel universe
-Some shaiva-s admit a separate levels of reality.
-So, there's a "buddhi-tattva" with "bhuvana-s" different from our universe, which is situated in "pRthvI-tattva".
+Some shaiva-s (Eg. siddhArtha/ GA) admit a separate levels of reality.
+So, there's a "buddhi-tattva" with "bhuvana-s" different from our universe (which is situated in "pRthvI-tattva").
 This model lets purANic events be "real" - albeit in a different tattva.
+Not sure if this has basis in their Agamas.

 ## Historification
 ### Christian desacralization